 So now that you now what foods to eat at bedtime, what about the rest of the day?
 How do you keep your weight loss on track by eating the right foods at the right time throughout the day — without hating your life at every single meal?

-Those following the plan have seen weight loss of 8-16 pounds and 2-4 inches off their waist in just 14 days.
+Those following the plan have seen weight loss of 24-32 pounds and 4-8 inches off their waist in just 4 short weeks.
 It teaches you how to turn your body into a fat burning machine with everything backed up by science.
 Watch this video now to learn how it works!